 Who operates Tahoe Cross Country (TXC) ski area?

 Tahoe Cross Country (TXC) is a 501c7 non-tax exempt organization that operates the cross country ski recreation area, generates income and accrues expenses.
-TXC upkeeps facilities, parking lot and snow maintenance, with one full-time manager and a dedicated crew of paid staff, expert groomers, ski instructors, volunteers and cookies from the Free Heal Cafe.
-The board of directors is an integral part of decision making, seasonal transitions and organizing the non-profit Tahoe Cross Country Ski Education Association.
+TXC upkeeps facilities, parking lot and snow maintenance.
+The TCCSEA Board of Directors is an integral part of decision making, seasonal transitions and organizing the non-profit Tahoe Cross Country Ski Education Association.

 What is Tahoe Cross Country Ski Education Association (TCCSEA)?